liaujianjie/liaujianjie.github.io/_blog/2016-02-21-a-brief-introduction.md

 So who am I and what do I do?
 I am an ordinary Singaporean bloke who enjoys creating delightfully thoughful products wherein design and code are just but some means to achieve my visions and ideals.

-I will be using this space to share my thoughts and journey as a building products.
+I will be using this space to share my thoughts and journey building products.